svanas/ladder/README.md

 # Ladder

-Incremental buying or selling of any crypto asset
+Incremental buying or selling of any crypto asset.

 ## reason to be